-Will you earn a top score by choosing the Princeton Review ACT prep course?
+Will you earn a top score by using a Princeton Review ACT prep course?
 Our team has broken down every feature in this course to answer that question.

 If you want to get into a top college, then scoring high on the ACT is a requirement.

-This review will look closely at the features, packages, and other essential elements included in Princeton Review ACT prep.
+This review will look closely at the features, packages, and other essential elements included in Princeton Review's ACT prep.

-Summary: Learn more about the Princeton ACT course.
+Summary: Learn more about the Princeton Review's ACT prep courses.
 If you are interested in different providers, consider other ACT prep courses.

 Princeton Review ACT Options